17 common types of speed camera in the UK

 What is it?

 The REDFLEX is a versatile speed camera which can be used for both single location speed checking as well as average speed measurement.
-REDFLEX systems can be used for traffic light violations and road junction violations.
+REDFLEX systems can be used to spot traffic light and road junction violations.

 How does it work?